-The DSP-VLSI and Microelectronics Lab is located in the Department of Electronic Engineering of University of Rome Tor Vergata.
+The Hardware Architecture for Digital Signal Processing Lab. is located in the Department of Electronic Engineering of University of Rome Tor Vergata.
 It is active in the design of circuits and digital systems for many years.
 Activity was mainly focused on two topics, hardware architectures for Digital Signal Processing and fault-tolerant digital architectures.

 About the first topic, different aspects have been investigated.
 In the past the group has been involved in the study of hardware structures for speech synthesis and compression.
 More recently, the design of processing hardware architectures for telecommunications and radar became the main topic of interest.